signalfx/gdi-specification/specification/semantic_conventions.md

 contains either `allocation` or `profiling` samples determined by the data type specified for the log record.

 For each `allocation` and `profiling` sample:
-- label `source.event.period` of type `long` MUST contain the sampling period if this sample represents a periodic event
 - label `source.event.name` of type `string` OPTIONALLY can contain the name of the event that triggered the sampling
 - label `source.event.time` of type `long` MUST be set to the time when the sample was taken
 - label `trace_id` of type `string` MUST be set when sample was taken within a span scope